 Factors in Calculating Flooring Installation Cost

 The type of floor material chosen is the main component that will affect a flooring installation project’s bottom line.
 For example, the cost of installing carpet averages $3.50 to $11 per square foot, while the cost of hardwood averages $6 to $22.
-Natural stone, ceramic, or porcelain tiles are also pricier options, coming in anywhere from $6 to $20 per square foot for natural stone and $15 to $20 per square foot for ceramic or porcelain.
+Natural stone, ceramic, or porcelain tiles are also pricier options, coming in anywhere from $6 to $20 per square foot.

 The size of the floor is another significant cost factor; it will be cheaper to install 200 square feet of flooring than 2,000 square feet of flooring.
 The size of the area being re-floored will also dictate how much labor costs.
 While one person may install tile in a tiny area of the home such as the foyer, installing tile in a large kitchen may require more than one person.